QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

 Overview
 ==========

-This lecture studies stability in an elementary rational expectations model.
+This lecture studies stability in the context of an elementary rational expectations model.

 We study a rational expectations version of Philip Cagan’s model :cite:`Cagan` linking the price level to the money supply.